tpwres/teczki-polskiego-wrestlingu/content/w/krystian-czekaj.md

 He took on both roles beginning with [Arena 17](@e/kpw/2021-08-21-kpw-arena-17-odrodzenie.md) and has been consistently refereeing and commenting ever since.
 Krystian is the only person on the Polish wrestling scene to serve such a dual duty.

-He is also the only Polish referee to sell his own merchandise: a T-shirt saying "Sędzia chuj" (_Referee dick_) - a reference to a crude but popular chant, often heard when the audience is dissatisfied with the ref's decisions, or his apparent lack of perception of heels' dirty tactics.
+He is also the first Polish referee to sell his own merchandise - a T-shirt saying ["Sędzia chuj"](@/a/polish-wrestling-chants.md).

 ## Internet presence